Fearless Fire Company

 Allentown, PA 18103

 We the members of the Fearless Fire Co.
-No 14 of Allentown INC, in order to form the best possible social club, provide for our members, and serve the community, do ordain and establish this Constitution and these By-laws for the Fearless Fire Co. of Allentown, Pennsylvania.
+No 14 of Allentown Inc, in order to form the best possible social club, provide for our members, and serve the community, do establish this Constitution and these By-laws for the Fearless Fire Co. of Allentown, Pennsylvania.

 Order of Business